eye-division/lucybaxandall/_products/product1-copy-2.md

 ---
 layout: productdetails
-name: Warmest Wishes Card
+name: Tablemats
 shipping_uk_number: 2
-price_number: 2.75
+price_number: 2.5
-slug: warmest-wishes
+slug: tablemats
-sku: warmestwishes
+sku: table-mats
-image: /uploads/img-3199.jpg
+image: /uploads/img-3214.jpg
-description: 'A6 Medium: Denim paper, white and pigmented cotton paper'
+description: >-
+  6 handmade tablemats, cotton and linen fibres.
+Can also be used for drawing, collage or many other art and craft projects.
-category: Stationery
+category: Tabletop
 _options:
   main_image_path:
     width: 1200